python-zeroconf/python-zeroconf/README.rst

 * MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

+* Remove unreachable cache check for DNSAddresses (#629) @bdraco

+  The ServiceBrowser would check to see if a DNSAddress was already in the cache and return early to avoid sending updates when the address already was held in the cache.
+  This check was not needed since there is already a check a few lines before as `self.zc.cache.get(record)` which effectively does the same thing.
+This lead to the check never being covered in the tests and 2 cache lookups when only one was needed.

+* Add test for wait_condition_or_timeout_times_out util (#630) @bdraco

+* Return early on invalid data received (#628)  @bdraco

+  Improve coverage for handling invalid incoming data

 * Add test to ensure ServiceBrowser sees port change as an update (#625) @bdraco

 * Fix random test failures due to monkey patching not being undone between tests (#626) @bdraco